watsmeow/film_rental_analysis/README.md

-# film_rental_analysis
-Analyzing the current state of a film rental company, presenting insights, and proposing data driven business actions.
+# Film Rental Business Analysis
+Rockbuster, a film rental company renting physical films through brick-and-mortar stores, needs to better understand their business in order to create a plan to go digital.
 For a full review of this project, please see: https://www.watsmeow.com/film-business-analysis

-# File Rental Business Analysis
-Rockbuster, a film rental company renting physical films through brick-and-mortar stores, needs to better understand their business in order to create a plan to go digital.

 ![image](https://github.com/watsmeow/film_rental_analysis/assets/99840213/3d8250fe-2021-4852-87b2-5ec7984f5fff)